Skip navigation links

 0.10 1.65 2.00E+12

-This section of the chemistry data file contains the coefficients used to compute the laminar viscosity and thermal conductivity.
-The formulation is based on Wilke's law which uses Sutherland's law individually for each species.
-Thus for each species, there are equations of the following form, each valid within a defined temperature range:
+This section of the chemistry data file contains the information used to compute the laminar viscosity and thermal conductivity.
+The formulation is based on Wilke's law, with either Sutherland's law or a NASA four-coefficient formula used individually for each species.
+Different constants or coefficients may be specified for different temperature ranges.

 μ/μ0 = (T/(T0)μ) 3/2 ((T0)μ + Sμ) / (T + Sμ)